NucleusEngineering/serverless/.journey/tutorial.neos.md

 </walkthrough-editor-spotlight>
 too, with out the need to use the CLI.

-Take a moment and familiarize yourself with the wizard and explore the previously deployed revision.
-Use the Cloud Code wizard to deploy a new revision of the server and **set the allocated memory to 256m**.
+Take a moment and familiarize yourself with the wizard.
+You can also use this wizard to build and deploy directly to Cloud Run.

 ## Scaling your app